cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

    cannot cause the Collector to compute anything other than the aggregate of the measurements of honest Clients.

+Formal defintions of privacy and robustness can be found in {{DPRS23}}.
 A VDAF is the core cryptographic primitive of a protocol that achieves the above privacy and robustness goals.
 It is not sufficient on its own, however.
 The application will need to assure a few security properties, for example:

-* Securely distributing the long-lived parameters.
+* Securely distributing the long-lived parameters, in particular the verification key.

 * Establishing secure channels:

   * Confidential and authentic channels among Aggregators, and between the Aggregators and the Collector; and

   * Confidential and Aggregator-authenticated channels between Clients and Aggregators.

 * Enforcing the non-collusion properties required of the specific VDAF in use.

 In such an environment, a VDAF provides the high-level privacy property